kingsdigitallab/framesense/README.md

 ## Performance and HPC

 We are aiming to support low end (laptop) and high end (HPCs) compute environment.
-However at the moment supoort is limited and the operators are very slow.
+However at the moment support is limited and the operators are very slow.

 ## Testing